erkantaylan/DotNet-WPF-XAML-Notes/README.md

 DialogParameters result = await container.Resolve<ServerConnectionDialog>().ShowDialogAsync();
 if(result != null)
 {
-    //yeeey
+    //yeeey...
 }
 ```
 yes it is one single line

 you can just say `Close()` at viewmodel, it will return `null` as *result* and check if result is `null`

-at dialogs i check only data is whether valid or not, i don't do any work with them, just return data to put all same logic in one place
+at dialogs i check only data is whether valid or not, i don't do any work with them, just return data to put all same logic in one place...